Types of Savings Accounts

 3. Interest checking

-Although technically a checking account, this type of account accomplishes the same thing as a typical savings account: an insured account with growth from interest.
+Although technically a checking account, an interest checking account accomplishes the same thing as a typical savings account: an insured account with growth from interest.
 Traditional checking accounts don’t pay interest, but interest checking accounts do – albeit at a lower rate than most other savings accounts.

 4. Share certificates